All Episodes

 I mean, just because the majority of science fiction end up with humans being eradicated or marginalized doesn't mean that this is also the most likely outcome in reality.

-But there are also It's also possible to have good outcomes naturally.
+But it's also possible to have good outcomes naturally.

-And as long as these ants don't go into our house or on the countryside, we don't mind.
+And as long as these ants don't go into our house or are in the countryside, we don't mind.

 They exist.